Münster Cathedral: Late Gothic portal (1516)

 In 1516 the portal was restored and expanded.
 This was a significant expansion of the cathedral: the result was an imposing west portal in the late gothic style, which formed a key part of the cathedral for almost 450 years.

 The dry-stone pediment was replaced by a pediment of cut stone blocks and richly decorated with images and sculpture.
 Above the portal was a trace-work gallery with giant trace-work windows (9.62 m high and 6.7 m wide).
 On the sides were statues of St Paul and St Peter.
 Above the trace-work gallery were three pointed arch niches with life size sculptures depicting the triumphal entry into Jerusalem.
 The figures in the middle niche were 2.4 x 2.3 m in size, in the left niche 1.98 x 1.54 m and in the right niche 1.84 x 1.37 m.
-They were made by Heinrich Brabender and were the only figures in Münster to survive the destruction of the baptists, probably because their height made them too difficult to reach.
+They were made by Heinrich Brabender and were the only figures in Münster to survive the iconoclasm of the Anabaptists, probably because their height made them too difficult to reach.
 Two corbels from the westwerk by Heinrich Brabender, one of which is probably a self-portrait, are now on display in the Westphalian State Museum of Art and Cultural History.

 During a renovation of the west portal in 1850, the trace-work gallery and the pinnacles above the gable were restored.
 In 1904 the stained-glass windows were replaced by a painted glass window donated by Kaiser Wilhelm and created by the artist Carl de Bouché.
 This window depicted the meeting of Charlemagne, Pope Leo III and Liudger in 799 at Paderborn.

 From the first half of the eighteenth century, the west portal had a forecourt which was divided off from the Domplatz by a stone balustrade and a high iron grill.
 It was created in 1710 at the earliest and in 1748 at the latest.
 The entrance on one side was decorated with a 1.66 m high and 1.74 m wide depiction of religion in the form of a woman with a cross and a tablet of laws enthroned on clouds, which was created by Johann Christoph Manskirch.
 A small angel pointed to the tablet, while a sinner was depicted falling into the depths with a snake in his hand.
 The depiction on the other side is not preserved and cannot be determined from old photographs.
 Max Geisberg considered it a depiction of the church, Guilleaume a depiction of the Old and New Testaments.
 The forecourt was expanded in 1873, in the process of which the iron railing is meant to have been sold to the Count of Landsberg.